 How to recognize suspicious variants?

-If conime.exe is located in the C:\Windows\System32\drivers folder, the security rating is 86% dangerous.
-The file size is 69,246 bytes (27% of all occurrences), 96,897 bytes, 96,896 bytes, 48,436 bytes or 96,899 bytes.
-The software has no file description.
+If conime.exe is located in the C:\Windows\System32\drivers folder, the security rating is 89% dangerous.
+The file size is 96,897 bytes (75% of all occurrences) or 69,246 bytes.
+It is a file with no information about its developer.
 The program is not visible.
 It is located in the Windows folder, but it is not a Windows core file.
-The conime.exe file is not a Windows system file.
-The software starts when Windows starts (see Registry key: MACHINE\Run, Winlogon\Shell, Userinit, Run).
+It is not a Windows core file.
+The program is loaded during the Windows boot process (see Registry key: MACHINE\Run, Winlogon\Shell, Userinit).
 Conime.exe is able to hide itself, monitor applications, record keyboard and mouse inputs and manipulate other programs.

 If conime.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
 The file size is 17,408 bytes.